exakat/exakat/docs/Development.rst

 * SetProperty : Docs for SetProperty

 * Side : Docs for Side

+* StopQuery : StopQuery stops the current query.
+The query will not be executed, and will be skipped.
+When inside a sub-query, the sub-query will be skipped, not the main one.

 * TokenIs : checks that the current atom uses the token